Greening New York and it’s High Line

-New York boasts the cleanest air in 50 years, is a leader in green technology, green building regualtions and 14% of the city area is covered in parks.
+New York boasts the cleanest air in 50 years, is a leader in green technology and green building regulations.
 An impressive 950,000 trees and six million square feet of reflective rooftop has been added to the urban landscape in recent years.

 Self-seeded landscapes that grew on the out-of-use elevated rail tracks during the 25 years after trains stopped running.
 The species of perennials, grasses, shrubs and trees were chosen for their hardiness, sustainability, and textural and color variation, with a focus on native species.
 Many of the species that originally grew on the High Line’s rail bed are incorporated into the park’s landscape.

 A green roof system is designed to allow the plants to retain as much water as possible.
 In addition, there is an irrigation system installed with options for both automatic and manual watering.
 Porous pathways contain open joints, so water can drain between planks and water adjacent planting beds, cutting down on the amount of stormwater that runs off the site into the sewer system.

 On-site composting facilities turns garden waste into compost without the need to add commercial fertilizer.